Key Takeaways

 Why Modernization Programmes Fail

+79% of modernization projects encounter significant failures.
 Almost none of them fail because the technology was wrong.
 They fail because the programme was designed wrong.

-Scope Gets Underestimated, Every Time
+Scope Gets Underestimated

 Legacy systems are almost always more complex than they appear from the outside.
 Hidden dependencies.
 Undocumented integrations.
 Business logic buried in code written by people who left the company a decade ago.
 These get consistently underestimated in planning, not from dishonesty, but because you genuinely can't know what's in a system until you're deep inside it.

 The technical assessment phase isn't a step to compress to hit a project start date.
 It's the work that makes every downstream decision accurate.
-Programmes that rush it pay for that decision repeatedly throughout execution.

 The Business Disengages